-Cliché Storm: As noted on the main page, VO is packed with elements similar to or straight-up lifted from other series.
+Cliché Storm: As noted on the main page and much like Strike Witches, VO is packed with elements similar to or straight-up lifted from other series.
 Whether this contributes to or detracts from the show's enjoyability is entirely up to the viewer

 Easily Forgiven: Her sad backstory aside, Rei has helped Alone and through that aided them in killing hundreds if not thousands of humans.
 The military losses alone would have been apalling considering how many airplanes, ships and armored vehicles the Alone have destroyed.
 And yet she never faces any real consquences for her actions.

 Fridge Logic: In the final two episodes, we learn that the crow never intended to give humanity a fair chance and plans to destroy the earth anyway and then betray its masters.
 To do this, it absorbs Rei's remaining four arrows to gain enormous power.
 So... if this was its plan all along, why didn't it just eat all of Rei's arrows at the very start of the series?
 If four arrows made it practically unto a god, ten arrows would have likely made it unstoppable even for a full Vivid team, and at best only VividBlue would have been around to oppose it.